world-of-webcraft/reactor/README.md

 * The bullit regarding component naming and structure applies for themes as well.
 Well it applies for all files (hooks and other util components etc.)
 * If you feel like you need a separate branch to work on and then merge this to master go ahead.
 However the following rules must be obliged: Branches should have the following naming: dev-reactor-id< some number starting from 1 > number 0 is reserved as a testing branch which anyone can use.
 * If you feel like hacking directly on the master branch...
 No guts no glory!
+* Components that use material-ui should be placed in the darkMatter directory.

 Rules for commit messages: